Click here to listen to the September 20, 2010 teleseminar

 Whatever the case, male or female, it is very important for each person involved to learn as much as they can about affairs, and then to make their own decisions regarding what is right for them, in whether to stay or go, and how to go about healing, whether married or single following the affair.

 I recommend for husbands recovering from infidelity that they seek out help and information from the many books available on the topic, which are not gender specific.
-For a list of recommended resources click here.
+For a list of recommended books click here.

 I also recommend joining a support group through BAN – Beyond Affairs Network.
 Some of these support groups are led by men whose wives have been unfaithful.
 For more information about the Beyond Affairs Network (BAN) and for a list of cities, and coordinator contact information see the following link: BAN Support Groups